Intermittent Management API timeouts for apps hosted in AWS

-We see random timeouts when calling the Auth0 Management API from our application or API hosted in AWS.
+Random timeouts were experienced when calling the Auth0 Management API from an application or API hosted in AWS.
 The typical manifestation is:

 Example errors: